- There's no difference in the taste when using a stemmed glass to a stemless glass.

 Why would you want a stemless wine glass?

-All in all, it is down to personal preference and which glass you prefer and enjoys serving wine or other drinks in.
+All in all, it is down to personal preference and which glass you prefer and enjoy serving wine or other drinks.
 You may choose one type of glass over the other due to the occasion, whether it is a formal or informal event.

 Some experts and sommeliers feel stemless wine glasses are a welcome addition to the glassware industry and have received great praise.
 Simultaneously, others will argue that stemmed glasses are the best choice for enjoying wine to its maximum potential.